 But before we dive into the nitty-gritty, let me share a personal anecdote.
 I vividly remember my early disc golf days.
 My throws wobbled more than a gummy worm, and putting accuracy was a distant dream.
 Frustrated, I almost hung up my discs.
 Thankfully, a seasoned player at the course introduced me to a few fundamental drills.
 Within weeks, I noticed a significant improvement in my technique and consistency.
 This experience fueled my passion for the sport and ignited my desire to share this knowledge with others.

-Optimizing Your Disc Golf Practice Routine
+Building a Disc Golf Practice Routine That Works

 Not necessarily.
 While it’s beneficial to have a go-to driver and putter for practicing form, experiment with different discs during your drills.
 This helps you understand how various disc types fly and react, allowing you to make informed decisions when selecting discs for specific situations on the course.